shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

 ### Task 1: Query data using SQL

-1. Let's navigate back to the Fabric workspace, **FAIAD\_\<username\>** you created in Lab 2, Task 8.
+1. Let's navigate back to the Fabric workspace **FAIAD\_\<username\>** you created in Lab 2, Task 8.

 2. If you choose to, **Minimize the task flow** to view the entire list of items.

 3. You will see three elements associated with the lh_FAIAD -- Lakehouse, Semantic model and SQL endpoint.
 We explored the Lakehouse and created visual queries using SQL analytics endpoint in an earlier lab.
 Select the **lh_FAIAD SQL analytics endpoint** option to continue to explore this option.
 You will be navigated to the **SQL view** of the explorer.

     ![A screenshot of a
 computer](../media/lab-06/image6.png)

     If you would like to explore the data before creating a data model, you can use SQL to do so.
 There are two options to use SQL.
 Option one is visual query, which we used in the earlier lab.
 Option 2 is writing TSQL code.
 This is a developer friendly option.
 Let's explore this.

     Let's assume you want to quickly find out the Units sold by Supplier using SQL.

     In the Lakehouse, SQL analytics endpoint, notice on the left panel, you can view the Tables.
 If you expand the tables, you can view the Columns that make up the table.
 Also, there are options to create SQL Views, Functions, and Stored Procedures.
 If you have a SQL background, feel free to explore these options.
 Let's try to write a simple SQL query.

 4. From the **top menu** select **New SQL query** or from the center of the screen click **New SQL query**.
 You will be navigated to SQL query view.

     ![A screenshot of a computer AI-generated content may be incorrect.](../media/lab-06/image7.png)

 5. Paste the **below SQL query** into the **query window**.
 This query will return the units by Supplier Name.
 It is joining the Sales table with the Product and Supplier tables to achieve this.

-[SELECT su.SupplierName, SUM(Quantity) as Units]{.mark}
+        SELECT su.SupplierName, SUM(Quantity) as Units

-[FROM dbo.Sales s]{.mark}
+        FROM dbo.Sales s

-[JOIN dbo.Product p on p.StockItemID = s.StockItemID]{.mark}
+        JOIN dbo.Product p on p.StockItemID = s.StockItemID

-[JOIN dbo.Supplier su on su.SupplierID = p.SupplierID]{.mark}
+        JOIN dbo.Supplier su on su.SupplierID = p.SupplierID

-[GROUP BY su.SupplierName]{.mark}
+        GROUP BY su.SupplierName

 6. Click **Run** in the SQL editor menu to view the results.

 7. Notice there is an option to save this query as a View by selecting **Save as view**.

 8. On the **left** **Explorer** panel, under **Queries** section notice this query is saved under **My queries** as **SQL query 1**.
 This provides an option to rename the query and save it for future use.
 There is also an option to view queries that are shared with you using the **Shared queries** folder.

     **Note**: Visual queries you had created in earlier labs are also available under My queries folder.

     ![A screenshot of a
 computer](../media/lab-06/image8.png)